Sweden: Kingdom of Sweden

-Except for the provinces of Scania, Blekinge and Halland in the south-west of the Scandinavian peninsula, which were parts of the Kingdom of Denmark during this time, feudalism never developed in Sweden as it did in the rest of Europe.
+Except for the provinces of Scania, Blekinge, and Halland in the southwest of the Scandinavian peninsula, which were part of the Kingdom of Denmark during this period, feudalism never developed in Sweden as it did in much of Europe.
 As a result, the peasantry remained largely a class of free farmers throughout most of Swedish history.
-Slavery (also called thralldom) was not common in Sweden, and what slavery there was tended to be driven out of existence by the spread of Christianity, by the difficulty of obtaining slaves from lands east of the Baltic Sea, and by the development of cities before the 16th century.
-Indeed, both slavery and serfdom were abolished altogether by a decree of King Magnus IV in 1335.
-Former slaves tended to be absorbed into the peasantry, and some became labourers in the towns.
-Still, Sweden remained a poor and economically backward country in which barter was the primary means of exchange.
-For instance, the farmers of the province of Dalsland would transport their butter to the mining districts of Sweden and exchange it there for iron, which they would then take to the coast and trade for fish, which they consumed, while the iron would be shipped abroad.
+Slavery, also known as thralldom, was not common in Sweden, and the institution gradually diminished due to the spread of Christianity, the difficulty of obtaining slaves from lands east of the Baltic Sea, and by the development of cities before the 16th century.
+Indeed, both slavery and serfdom were abolished altogether by a decree of King Magnus Eriksson in 1335.
+Sweden remained a poor and economically underdeveloped country, where barter was the primary means of exchange.

-In the middle of the 14th century, Sweden was struck by the Black Death.
+In 1319, Sweden and Norway were united in a personal union under King Magnus Eriksson, the grandson of King Magnus Ladulås of Sweden and of King Haakon V of Norway.
+Magnus Eriksson also ruled Scania from 1332 to 1360.
+In the mid-14th century, Sweden was struck by the Black Death.
 The population of Sweden and most of Europe was decimated.
-The population (at same territory) did not reach the numbers of the year 1348 again until the beginning of the 19th century.
-One third of the population died during the period of 1349–1351.
-During this period, the Swedish cities began to acquire greater rights and were strongly influenced by German merchants of the Hanseatic League, active especially at Visby.
-In 1319, Sweden and Norway were united under King Magnus Eriksson, and in 1397 Queen Margaret I of Denmark affected the personal union of Sweden, Norway, and Denmark through the Kalmar Union.
-However, Margaret's successors, whose rule was also centred in Denmark, were unable to control the Swedish nobility.
+The population did not reach its pre-1348 levels until the beginning of the 19th century, with one third of the population dying between 1349 and 1351.
+During this period, the cities began to acquire greater rights and were heavily influenced by German merchants of the Hanseatic League, active especially at Visby.
+In 1397, Queen Margaret I of Denmark (the former daughter-in-law of Magnus Eriksson) established the personal union of Sweden, Norway, and Denmark through the Kalmar Union.
+However, Margaret's successors, whose rule was centred in Denmark, were unable to control the Swedish nobility.

-Many times the Swedish crown was inherited by child kings over the course of the kingdom's existence; consequently, real power was held for long periods by regents (notably those of the Sture family) chosen by the Swedish parliament.
-King Christian II of Denmark, who asserted his claim to Sweden by force of arms, ordered a massacre of Swedish nobles in Stockholm in 1520.
-This came to be known as the "Stockholm blood bath" and stirred the Swedish nobility to new resistance and, on 6 June (now Sweden's national holiday) in 1523, they made Gustav Vasa their king.
-This is sometimes considered as the foundation of modern Sweden.
-Shortly afterwards the new king rejected Catholicism and led Sweden into the Protestant Reformation.